 If you are doing any or all of these things, pat yourself on the back, you are doing just fine.
 Keep it up.
 Things will pay off if you don’t quit.

 - Exercising 2-3 times per week.
 Even better if this is strength training.
 Remember, “if you can be anything, be strong.”
 Quote directly from one of my blogs circa 2016.

 - Being aware of your portion sizes 80-90% of the time.
 Hell, even being aware 50% of the time is better than saying f*%# it all the time.

 - You have a water bottle on your desk at work and drink from it throughout the day.
 Even if you aren’t getting half your body weight in ounces (this is ideal for many people) you are getting some water in!

 - You have some greens once or twice a day.
 We all know the more greens the better.
 Mom told us that when we were kids even if we didn’t listen.

 - You look at nutrition labels.
 Blindly buying and eating anything is asking for trouble.
-Just flipping over the box and being aware of calories is HUGE.
+Just flipping over the box and being aware of calories and ingredients is HUGE.

 - You have a support system of friends, coworkers, coach, trainer etc that keeps you accountable and motivated.
 No one can do this alone.

 - You own your decisions.
 You don’t blame your boss, the kids or dirty gym etc. You are an adult and you own when you slip up.